-7 Common Misconceptions about Sunlife, Canada Life, Green Shield and Manulife Health Insurance Fraud Investigations
+7 Misconceptions about Insurance Fraud Investigations

 Insurance fraud investigations can be difficult to navigate, especially for someone who is inexperienced.
 This, in many cases, leads to mistakes along that way that can be very costly.
 The best way to protect your rights if you have been accused of insurance benefit fraud is to hire experienced legal counsel to negotiate on your behalf.